jamiebikies/emberpress-pusher/README.md

 # Emberpress pusher

-**NOTE: This example's code is out of date as it doesn't take advantage of https://github.com/jamiebikies/ember-pusher.
+**NOTE: The code in this example is out of date as it doesn't take advantage of https://github.com/jamiebikies/ember-pusher.
 Take a look at that library first.**

 Here in lies a fork of eviltrout's emberpress, whose original manuscripts